-The State of California, under an agreement with OSHA, operates an occupational safety and health program in accordance with Section 18 of the Occupational Safety and Health Act of 1970.
+Under an agreement with OSHA, California operates an occupational safety and health program according to Section 18 of the Occupational Safety and Health Act of 1970.
 The Department of Industrial Relations administers the California Occupational Safety and Health Program, commonly referred to as Cal/OSHA.

-The Division of Occupational Safety and Health (DOSH) is the principal executor of the plan which oversees enforcement and consultation.
+The Division of Occupational Safety and Health (DOSH) is the main administrator of the program, which supervises implementation and consultation.

-In addition, the program has an independent Standards Board responsible for the promulgation of state safety and health standards and the review of variances; an Appeals Board to adjudicate contested citations, and the Division of Labor Standards Enforcement to investigate complaints alleging discriminatory retaliation in the workplace.
+Additionally, the plan has an independent Standards Board accountable for the promulgation of state safety and health standards and the evaluation of changes, an Appeals Board to adjudicate disputed citations, and the Division of Labor Standards Enforcement to investigate accusations alleging discriminatory retaliation in the workplace.

-The California State Plan applies to all public and private sector places of employment in the state, with the exception of Federal employees, the United States Postal Service (USPS), private sector employers on Native American lands, maritime activities on the navigable waterways of the United States, private contractors working on land designated as exclusive Federal jurisdiction, and employers that require Federal security clearances.
+The California State Plan applies to all public and private sector places of employment in the state.
+However, there are some exceptions.
+Federal employees, the United States Postal Service (USPS), private sector employers on Native American lands, and employers requiring federal security clearances do not need Cal/OSHA training.
 See 29 CFR 1952.172.

-This is the only agency in the state authorized to adopt, amend or repeal occupational safety and health standards or orders.
-In addition, the Standards Board maintains standards for certain areas not covered by federal standards or enforcement.
+In addition, the Standards Board maintains standards for certain areas not protected by federal standards or enforcement.
 These latter standards apply to elevators, aerial passenger tramways, amusement rides, pressure vessels, and mine safety training.